ArmelRandy/ICL-MT/README.md

 ## Evaluation

 We evaluate the translations using a separate code with [COMET 22](https://huggingface.co/Unbabel/wmt22-comet-da), BLEU and chrF++.
-This work introduces `Language-Aware COMET` which is a variant of COMET robust to empty translations and translations in the incorrect target language.
+This work introduces **Language-Aware COMET (laCOMET)** which is a variant of COMET robust to empty translations and translations in the incorrect target language.
 This variant sets the COMET scores of such translations to zero.
 For this purpose, we use [FastText](https://huggingface.co/facebook/fasttext-language-identification) for LID.
-The evaluation script is `comet_eval.py`
+The evaluation script is `comet_eval.py`.
+You can obviously evaluate your generations with classic metrics such as BLEU and chrF++ which are both supported by [sacrebleu](https://github.com/mjpost/sacrebleu).

 ## Quickstart

 A quick usage of this codebase can involve translating from English to Swahili with [gemma-2b](https://huggingface.co/google/gemma-2b), in 10-shot.
 We can do it in `s2s` (or in `mix`, by adding `--alpha 0.5` for example) with few-shot examples selected by `SONAR` embeddings.
-When located in ``, you can use the following command.
+When located in `ICL-MT`, you can use the following command.

 ```
 torchrun \